 Folsom Lake is a great spot for some bass action and the best area for rod-bending action.

 The spot where South Fork and American River enter into the lake is the hotspot for some scorer-sized bass fish.
-The average bass caught here varies around 10 pounds.
+The average bass caught here varies by around 10 pounds.

 The prime time for bass fishing is during the spring and summer, especially in April and May.
 The water temperatures are warmer, allowing the bass to thrive during these months.